Updated 06.07.26

-What I like about it is the creamy dense interior, with my favorite part being the crust, as that become really hard and crunchy.
+I love its creamy dense interior, but my favorite part is the crust, as that become really hard and crunchy.
 That’s also the part that can burn if you bake it too long or too high, but if done right, it is the part you may savor the most.

 Key Ingredients in This Recipe